stouffer/EvoGeoModules/manuscript/manuscript.md

 Communities that have assembled by successive divergence events due to coevolution should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to interact [@page03].
 Of course, this matching can be imperfect, as some interactions display substantial variability at ecologically relevant temporal and spatial scales [@pois12c; @olit14; @cars14; @troj15], and the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois15a].
 Variability of interactions, however, does not predict (i) how the signal of pairwise interactions is kept or lost at the scale of the whole community nor (ii) whether or not this variability is related to changes in the amount of coevolutionary signal that can be detected locally.

-{==@tp This whole paragraph is new ==} In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
+In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
 Using a Procrustean approach to quantify the strength of coevolutionary signal [@balb13], we show that locally sampled communities rarely show strong evidence of coevolution despite the fact that the overall system does at the continental scale.
-We the provide evidence to support the claim that the amount of coevoluationary signal within a local community is a simple sampling effect of interactions with different contributions to overall coevolution.
+We then provide evidence to support the claim that the amount of coevoluationary signal within a local community is predictable based on the importance of interactions for coevolutions in the *regional* network.
 We finally show that the contribution of these interactions to coevolution is invariant across scales, and is unrelated to their tendency to vary across space.
 These results suggest that the key unit at which coevolution ought to be studied is the interaction rather than the complex networks they form, and this is true even at large taxonomical and spatial scales.

 # Methods